PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

     * Installed packages
 * Disconnect Session: Terminates the session.
     * Remember that this option is available to both sides of the session.
-    * This is also possible via the keyboard command Windows+Shift+D.
+    * This is also possible via the keyboard command Option+Shift+D.
 <!-- end -->

 ## File Transfers
 File transfers are quick and easy, as the standard copy/paste process works across the session.
 1. Bring up the RIM menu, and click on "Minimize Session."
 Control will be directed back to your computer.
-1. Select the file(s) and/or folder(s) you want to transfer using your file manager of choice.
-It doesn't matter if this is Windows Explorer, or a third party solution such as Total Commander.
+1. Select the file(s) and/or folder(s) you want to transfer using Finder.
 1. Copy the selected contents to the clipboard in the usual way.
 1. Switch back to the remote session, and locate the folder on the target machine where you wish to paste the content.
-1. Last but not least, paste as you normally would.
+1. Last but not least, paste as you normally would, remembering to use Control+V if you are controlling Windows.
 <!-- end -->
 That's it, the content will instantly begin transferring to the target computer!
 Note that the transfer time will depend entirely on the size of the content being sent as well as your network speed.
 ## Remote Accessibility Module